Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 When I realized that, I just dropped all pretending completely.
 That was my second year.
 So my first year of university where I got – I really couldn’t fake it anymore.
 And it was second year when I accepted the fact that I actually had to know this, like for real.
 That was a big shift.
 And I take that all through my life.
 I think a lot of people, if they have a personal best on the dead lift, but in order to get that personal best, they have to do 10 minutes of rest, or they can only do one rep.

 They set up the camera angle, they do all this other stuff in the background where they’re cheating, or like the recreational steroid user in fitness.
 Or for the girls, it’s the photoshopping, and then they present that image out in the world.
 That is actually going to create defeat further on, and then they get frustrated when they can’t get past the ceiling.

-That’s just part of happiness: You can’t be happy if you’re faking it, and the reason why you’re faking it is because – and follow my train of reasoning – you’re faking it because you think you need the pleasure of the ego gratification, which is really only felt because you have an unmet need for significant in your life, which is there.
+This is part of happiness that you can’t be happy if you’re faking it, and the reason why you’re faking it is because – and follow my train of reasoning – you’re faking it because you think you need the pleasure of the ego gratification, which is really only felt because you have an unmet need for significance in your life, which is there.
 Because as a child in your formative years, you had this nagging doubt of your own worthiness, which is based on the fact that you have this fear that you’re not good enough to be loved.
 And if you’re not good enough to be loved, the fundamental fear is that you will die.
-I’m faking it on Instagram all the way to death.
+Fear of death.
+Take it from faking it on Instagram all the way to death.